joyent/vera/docs/use_cases.md

 It's also noteworthy that there may be some number of hosts that need to know when the leader has changed.
-Using the above example, say that the three ppers are database hosts.
+Using the above example, say that the three peers are database hosts.
 Each of the clients to that database cluster should know when the leader (master database) changes, so that writes can be directed to the appropriate place.
 Each of these clients would register a watch on the election path, as above: